pulumi/examples/aws-js-s3-folder/README.md

 1. Restore NPM modules via `npm install` or `yarn install`.

-1. Run `pulumi update` to preview and deploy changes.
+1. Run `pulumi up` to preview and deploy changes.
 After the preview is shown you will be prompted if you want to continue or not.

     ```bash
-    $ pulumi update
+    $ pulumi up
     Previewing update of stack 'website-testing'
     Previewing changes:
     ...